What3Words sends legal threat to a security researcher for sharing an open-source alternative – TechCrunch

 In a statement, What3Words chief executive Chris Sheldrick said: “The specific incident we’ve taken action against stems from an unauthorized version of our software which was offered for distribution.
 This includes a set of non-trivial, proprietary binary data resources.
 As stated in our letter, we aren’t requesting that criticism of us or our software is taken offline.”

-When reached, a What3Words spokesperson was unable to immediately point to a case where a judicial court has asserted that WhatFreeWords has violated its copyright.
+When asked multiple times, What3Words spokesperson Miriam Frank declined to point to any case where a judicial court has asserted that WhatFreeWords has violated its copyright.

 Updated with comment from What3Words.